Andrés Novales: Novales revolt

 On the night of June 1, 1823, Novales, along with a certain sub-lieutenant Ruiz and other subordinates in the King's Regiment, as well as discontented former Latino officers "americanos", composed mostly of Mexicans with a sprinkling of Creoles and mestizos from the now independent nations of Colombia, Venezuela, Peru, Chile, Argentina and Costa Rica, went out to start a revolt.
 Along with 800 Filipinos which his sergeants recruited, they seized the Governor-General's Palace, the Manila Cathedral, the city's cabildo (city hall) and other important government buildings in Intramuros.

 Failing to find the Governor-General, they killed the lieutenant governor and former governor-general Mariano Fernandez de Folgueras.
 Folgueras was the one that suggested replacing Creole officers with peninsulars.
 The soldiers shouted ¡Viva el Emperador Novales! ("Long live the Emperor Novales!")
 Surprisingly, the townsfolk followed Novales and his troops as they marched into Manila.
 They eventually failed to seize Fort Santiago because Andrés' brother Mariano, who commanded the citadel, refused to open its gates.
 Authorities rushed soldiers to the fort upon learning that it was still holding out against the rebels.
 Novales himself was caught hiding under the Puerta Real by Spanish soldiers.

 At 5:00 pm of June 2, Novales, Ruiz, and 21 sergeants were executed by firing squad in a garden near Puerta del Postigo.
 In his last minutes, Novales declared that he and his comrades shall set an example of fighting for freedom.
 Mariano was initially to be executed as well for being Andrés' brother, but the crowd pleaded for his freedom with the argument that he had saved the government from being overthrown.
 Mariano received a monthly pension of ₱14, but went mad after the execution.

-Legacy

-Novales was a self-proclaimed emperor, and his revolution lasted only a day.
-His fight for equality and freedom, however, set ablaze a series of other uprisings that eventually led to the formation of the Philippines as a nation.